mikewlam/S2A/WK5/readme.md

 Here is a link to [my pitch](https://docs.google.com/presentation/d/1BgXTr32X3XTD2ug8X4fwb3B89VxGWQo5JM76dwsLowI/edit?usp=sharing) to an idea that stems from an inquisition on whether reading is therapeutic.
 I think this inquiry comes from a bunch of thoughts and queries over the duration of Melbourne's pandemic lockdown as well as the politic climate across the globe, in addition to the exposure to works by Allison Parrish, Lauren McCarthy, Tan Lin and Paul Soullelis. </br>

+Tan Lin's work on Ambient Text was really the main intrigue that drove this trail of thought into an idea.
+Reimagining our understanding of texts has the function that is so similar to the effects of decolonizing our thoughts - through the practice of unlearning and relearning.
+In what ways can we incite the notion of reading and how can we take on new experiences of text that doesn't involve knowledge, productivity and subconscious pressure.

 ###### USEFUL RESOURCES THAT CAN GUIDE THE PROJECT INTO EXISTANCE

 1. [Allison Parrish published a github repository to guide through the process of using Python for Text and Data (Scraping)](https://github.com/aparrish/dmep-python-intro)</br>
 2. [A github repository on Generative Typography](https://github.com/SpaceTypeContinuum/generative-typography) which may inform the way I produce the final outcome, depending on which direction I end up taking</br>
 3. [A guide to text and typography on Javascript](https://creative-coding.decontextualize.com/text-and-type/)</br>
 4. [Machine Learning for Natural Language Processing](https://ml5js.org/)

+###### FEEDBACKS ON PITCH